linkdata/memwatch/README.md

 ### To run the test program

 Look at the source code for `test.c` first.
 It does some really nasty things, and I want you to be aware of that.
-If memwatch can't capture SIGSEGV (General Protection Fault for Windoze), your program will dump core (crash for Windoze).
+If memwatch can't capture SIGSEGV (General Protection Fault for Windows), your program will dump core (crash on Windows).

 Once you've done that, you can build the test program.